MichaelAndreyeshchev/Chord-peer-to-peer-protocol/README.md

 This program has been checked for bugs and should not have any errors in any part of the system.

 # IMPORTANT NOTE:
 Note that below "node_URL_ID" is an integer greater than or equal to 0, "nodeURL" are named as "node-ID" where ID is an integer greater than or equal to 0.
 NOTE THAT THE node-ID.log files need to be deleted if you want to have a fresh copy of the logs before you start up the Chord nodes.

+Also note, all of the test cases below are assuming that you are running on csel-kh1250-03.cselabs.umn.edu.
+If you are on a different host, change the host name appropriately.

 # File Details
 * ChordLogger.java contains the event logging containing the finger table information for each node as well as the word definition pair dictionary information.